 Aging is a fact of life.
 As adult children, when imagining our parents as seniors, we may not fully comprehend the extent to which their aging will affect them.
 Indeed, if they are already seniors and still in good health we may not feel any dramatic changes or concerns.
-However, the time does come when effects of aging become more evident and long-term care may be needed.
+However, the time does come when effects of aging become more evident and the need for long-term care while caring for elderly parents might need to be explored.

 The more aware we are of how aging can affect them, and what options are available to them as seniors and us as caring adult children, the better for all involved.
 Let’s take a moment to consider some essential things we should take into account regarding their welfare during aging and how in-home care can make all the difference.